grayhemp/pgtoolkit/README.md

 statistics.
 It is highly recommended to be for TOASTed tables and indexes.

+### Usage examples

+Shows usage manual.

+    pgcompact --man

+Compacts all the bloated tables in all the database in the cluster plus their bloated indexes.
+Prints additional progress information.

+    pgcompact --all --reindex --verbose info

+Compacts all the bloated tables in the billing database and their bloated indexes excepts ones that are in the `pgq` schema.

+    pgcompact --dbname billing --exclude-schema pgq --reindex

 ### Features

 - Requires no dependencies except `Perl >=5.8.8`, so it can just be